2021–22 Arsenal F.C. season: May

 Arsenal started the final month of the season traveling to the London Stadium to face West Ham United on 1 May.
-Rob Holding and Gabriel scored for Arsenal on either side of a goal from Jarrod Bowen for a 2-1 win the extended Arsenal's win streak to three matches.
+Rob Holding and Gabriel scored for Arsenal either side of a West Ham equaliser from Jarrod Bowen to secure a 2–1 victory for the Gunners, which extended their win streak to three.
 Next, Arsenal hosted Leeds United on 8 May.
-Eddie Nketiah scored a brace within 10 minutes, and despite a 66th minute goal from Diego Llorente, Arsenal rode on Nketiah's early brace for a 2-1 win, extending their win streak to four matches.
+Eddie Nketiah scored a brace within 10 minutes, and despite a 66th-minute goal from Diego Llorente, Arsenal held on for a 2–1 win, extending their win streak to four matches.
 Arsenal then faced Spurs at the Tottenham Hotspur Stadium on 12 May.
-Arsenal's four-match winning streak was snapped, as a brace from Harry Kane and a goal from Son Heung-min gave Spurs a 3-0 win.Hoping to bounce back, Arsenal visited St James' Park on 16 May to face Newcastle United.
-All the goals of that match came in the second half, as a 56th minute goal from Callum Wilson followed by an 85th minute goal from Bruno Guimarães gave Newcastle a 2-0 victory.
+Arsenal's winning streak was snapped, as a brace from Harry Kane and a goal from Son Heung-min gave Tottenham a 3–0 win.
+Hoping to bounce back, Arsenal visited St James' Park on 16 May to face Newcastle United.
+Both of the match's goals would come in the second half, as a 56th-minute opener from Callum Wilson followed by an 85th-minute strike by Bruno Guimarães gave Newcastle a 2–0 victory and saw Arsenal fall below Tottenham in the table on the penultimate matchday.
 Arsenal's final match of the season was at home against Everton.
-Going into the match, Arsenal not only had win, but Spurs also had to lose for Arsenal to qualify for next season's Champions League.
-Arsenal beat Everton in a 5-1 rout, but due to Spurs also winning their match, Arsenal qualified for the 2022–23 UEFA Europa League instead, finishing the season in 5th place with 69 points.
+Going into the match, Arsenal not only had to win, but Spurs also had to lose for Arsenal to qualify for next season's Champions League.
+Arsenal beat Everton in a 5–1 rout, but due to Spurs also winning their match, the Gunners qualified for the Europa League instead, finishing the season in fifth place with 69 points.